• The Friedrich Family House

 Welcome

-Welcome to the Caspar David Friedrich Society in Greifswald, the famous early Romantic painter's hometown.
+Welcome to the Caspar David Friedrich Society in Greifswald.
+Thank you for your interest in our work.

 Chairwoman